 - Brain EEG patterns

 As in the mother, prolonged exposure to opiates can lead to a physical drug dependence in the fetus.
 The fetus will also show signs of withdrawal if the mother misses a dose.
 Fetal opiate dependence is associated with increased risk of fetal death.
 Physical dependence and withdrawal are less likely with adequate methadone maintenance treatment of the mother during pregnancy.

 Effects on Pregnancy Outcomes and Fetal Growth

-According to the American Congress of Obstetricians and Gynecologists, if you take opiates during pregnancy, or abruptly stop them, you increase the risk of:
+According to the American College of Obstetricians and Gynecologists, if you take opiates during pregnancy, or abruptly stop them, you increase the risk of: